startup-wannabe/onchainbuster/README.md

-# Onchain App Template
+# How BASED are you

-An Onchain App Template build with [OnchainKit](https://onchainkit.xyz), and ready to be deployed to Vercel.
+An Onchain indexer built with [OnchainKit](https://onchainkit.xyz) to support multichain users starting the next journey on Base shaped by their past onchain activity.

-Play with it live on https://onchain-app-template.vercel.app
+Play with it live on https://how-based-are-you.vercel.app/

-Have fun! ⛵️
+Made with ❤️️

 <br />